subhrajyotidasgupta/angular-demo-1/README.md

 # AngularDemo

-Task 1 - A form(template-driven) to accept user input and display all the entered data in the same page (via loop).
+Task 1 - A form(template-driven) to accept user input and display all the entered data in the same page (via looping).